2025 Korean Series

-The 2025 Korean Series, (known as the 2025 Shinhan SOL Bank Korean Series for sponsorship reasons) was a championship series, to determine the champion of the 2025 KBO League season, between the LG Twins and Hanwha Eagles.
+The 2025 Korean Series, (known as the 2025 Shinhan SOL Bank Korean Series for sponsorship reasons) was the championship series of the KBO League for the 2025 season.
+The 44th edition of the Korean Series, it featured the LG Twins and Hanwha Eagles.
 The LG Twins, who had best record during the regular season, received three round byes and a direct berth into the Series, while the Hanwha Eagles, who had the second best record, received two round byes and defeated the Samsung Lions in the semifinals to reach the Series.
 The defending 2024 Korean Series champions Kia Tigers did not qualify for the 2025 postseason tournament.

 The Twins won their 4th Korean Series title, beating the Eagles 4–1.